 - Include a budget that accurately presents the project's costs.

 - Apply during the spring Dean Rusk Program grant cycle (mid-February deadline).

-For more information, email Dean Rusk Director Jonathan Berkey at email@example.com.
+For more information, email Dean Rusk Director Jane Zimmerman at firstname.lastname@example.org.